 - Kidney damage (nephropathy).
 The kidneys contain millions of tiny blood vessel clusters that filter waste from your blood.
 Diabetes can damage this delicate filtering system.
 Severe damage can lead to kidney failure or irreversible end-stage kidney disease, which requires dialysis or a kidney transplant.

 - Eye damage.
 Diabetes can damage the blood vessels of the retina (diabetic retinopathy), potentially leading to blindness.
 Diabetes also increases the risk of other serious vision conditions, such as cataracts and glaucoma.

 - Foot damage.
 Nerve damage in the feet or poor blood flow to the feet increases the risk of various foot complications.
-Left untreated, cuts and blisters can become serious infections.
-Severe damage might require toe, foot or even leg amputation.
+Left untreated, cuts and blisters can become serious infections, which often heal poorly and may ultimately require toe, foot or leg amputation.

 You Are ...
 The Campaign for Mayo Clinic